ashiqur-russel/C-Programming/cs50/README.md

 ## Installation

-Use the package manager [cs50](https://manual.cs50.io/) to install foobar.
+Use the package manager [cs50](https://manual.cs50.io/) to install the library package.

 1a.
 Download the CS50 Library from https://github.com/cs50/libcs50/releases